binka-dev/BigData-Wahlapp/README.md

 # Use Case: An election app
 ## Description
-A simple App to model several elections with the possibility to vote
+A simple App to model several elections with the possibility to vote.
+The link to the Live Demo can be accessed [here](https://youtu.be/bZbP29ddoEE).

 ```json
 {